Malia And Sasha Obama's Head-Turning Transformations

 As Michelle hilariously recalled to King, she would have to phone ahead to advise expectant parents that their personal details would need to be submitted in advance, and a sweep of their home would have to be carried out, too.
 According to the first lady, those phone calls would go something like, "Thank you for having Malia and Sasha over.
 Oh, by the way, there's gonna be a man with a gun sitting outside of your door all night."
 Michelle continued, joking, "Let him come in and use the bathroom.
 It would just be nice."

-According to the former first lady, Malia — who was 10-years-old at the time — spent the interview earnestly considering every question before answering, admitting her father did annoying stuff like trying to shake her friends' hands when they came over to play.
-Contrastingly, seven-year-old Sasha remained mostly nonplussed throughout the interview, interjecting only to enquire as to when they'd all be getting ice cream.
+According to the former first lady, Malia — who was 10 years old at the time — spent the interview earnestly considering every question before answering, admitting her father did annoying stuff like trying to shake her friends' hands when they came over to play.
+Contrastingly, 7-year-old Sasha remained mostly nonplussed throughout the interview, interjecting only to enquire as to when they'd all be getting ice cream.
 However — as Michelle wrote in "Becoming" — in an especially hilarious moment toward the end of the interview, her youngest daughter gleefully exclaimed, "Daddy had an Afro once!"

 They had to find normalcy in the White House

 Growing up, Malia and Sasha Obama played pretend like other kids their age; however, their fantasies were quite obviously influenced by their lives as first daughters.
-For example, as Michelle Obama revealed to Gayle King during an interview at the 2019 Essence Festival (via USA Today), her daughters' playtime would often include a wishful game of "pretend-those-armed-Secret-Service-agents-aren't-there."
+For example, as Michelle Obama revealed to Gayle King during her aforementioned interview at Essence Festival 2019, her daughters' playtime would often include a wishful game of "pretend-those-armed-Secret-Service-agents-aren't-there."

 In a 2018 interview with The Guardian, the former first lady admitted to initially having concerns about raising her daughters in the White House, saying, "I was extremely worried about raising our daughters in that environment, with butlers ready to bring them anything they wanted and photographers hoping to snap a picture of them any time they stepped foot outside the house," she recalled.